In this guide, we will show you how to set multiple IP addresses on One NSG Rule in Azure Stack Hub.

 With the introduction of Augmented rules for Network Security Groups (NSGs) in Azure, you can define larger, more complex network security policies with fewer rules.
 Multiple ports, multiple explicit IP addresses, service tags, and application security groups can all be combined into a single, easily understood security rule.

-To check the difference between Azure and Azure Stack networking, I highly recommend to keep checking the following Cheat Sheet document.
+To check the difference between Azure and Azure Stack Hub networking, I highly recommend checking the following Cheat Sheet document.

 Set Multiple IPs on one NSG Rule in Azure Stack